sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - abstract algebra.markdown

 (G/K)/(H/K) \isomorph (G/K)
 $$

-this can be shown in
-where rows are exact
+this can be shown in the figure where rows are exact